A review of the hot spring resort Takaragawa-Onsen in Minakami – the best onsen in Japan.

 This might be a good opportunity to mention that the pools at Takarawaga-onsen are open for both sexes.
 This means the usually very strict bathing rules are a bit softened.
 Women are allowed to cover their private parts with a large towel wrapped around their torso, while men are allowed to use the regular small onsen towel to cover their modesty.

 I’ll willingly admit that I was glad about that.
 Despite my many travels, I would call myself a very shy guy.
 This, however, did not keep me from trying out the many other pools at Takarawa-onsen.
 Desperately holding the way too small towel in place around my hips, I waddled on to the next onsen just a few meters further downstream.

 Other than the scenery and the view, I honestly could not notice any difference whatsoever.
 I do not mean that negatively, though.
 This pool was just another example, why I think Takaragawa-onsen is probably the best onsen in Japan.

 There was just so much space!
-I’ve been at quite a lot of onsen in my life and usually, all you get is a pool barely larger than an average bath tub.
-If you are very lucky the pool will be outside and will not be surrounded with ugly yellowish tiles you thought prohibited by law since 20 years. (just in case you don’t believe me: Check out regular onsen here).
+I’ve been at quite a lot of onsen in my life and usually, all you get is a pool barely larger than an average bathtub.
+If you are very lucky the pool will be outside and will not be surrounded with ugly yellowish tiles you thought prohibited by law since the 80ies. (just in case you don’t believe me: Check out regular onsen here).